madariss5/BLACKSKY-MDV5/HEROKU-DEPLOYMENT-GUIDE.md

 2. Create a new app in the [Heroku Dashboard](https://dashboard.heroku.com/)
 3. Go to the "Deploy" tab and connect your GitHub repository
 4. Add the PostgreSQL addon from the "Resources" tab
-5. In the Settings tab, set the stack to "container"
+5. In the Settings tab, set the required environment variables
-6. Set the required environment variables in the "Settings" tab > "Config Vars"
+6. Deploy from the "Deploy" tab
-7. Deploy from the "Deploy" tab
+7. Scale worker dyno to 1 and web dyno to 0 in the "Resources" tab
-8. Open the app and follow the instructions to scan the QR code
+8. View the logs and follow the instructions to scan the QR code

 ## Required Environment Variables